Livingston-k/Todo-MVC-App/README.md

-# Todo Application With node express typscript sqlite3
+# Node, Express.js Typescript Todo application

-Todo Application With node express typscript sqlite3
+This is a node express,typescript sqlite3 application following the mvc structure